asicscreed/ConcurrentFetcher/README.md

 ```

 ## Usage
 Basically, you instantiate the class with an array of fetch requests and then call `concurrentFetch()`.
 It calls fetch and consumes the Response object.
 If a callback is defined, it is called for each response.
 Without a callback, the responses (data and errors, respectively) are collected and returned.
-In its must simple form:
+Like this:
 ```javascript
 const requests = [
  { url: "https://jsonplaceholder.typicode.com/photos/1" },